grzeimann/Goldilocks_Documentation/README.md

 ```

 ## Data Products
 *Goldilocks* is run each morning 11:00am.
-An accompanying email from the HET astronomer will alert the user that target(s) were observed the previous night and data reductions are available.
-Your data products in the following path:
+The run time varies on cpu availability and the amount of data, but the reductions should finish by 1pm or so.
+An accompanying email from the HET astronomer will alert the user that target(s) were observed the previous night and data reductions are (or will be soon) available.
+The data products are in the following path:
 ```
 /work/03946/hetdex/maverick/HPF/PROGRAM-ID
 ```